salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Requests with "after" or "before" MAY be respond to with a 400 if the cursor has been expired.

+Requests with both "after" and "before" MUST 400 "Bad Request".

 ## Traditional Paging

 Routes supporting pagination MAY support traditional paging.
 Requests MUST require "page" and "size".

 Query string parameter "page" MUST be an identifier of the result to continue from.
-The calculation of resources to skip is "page-1" * "size".
+The calculation of resources to skip is "page-1" * "size". i.e. MUST start at page 1

 Query string parameter "size" MUST be the maximum number of results to return.